quickapps/docs/eng/designers/translating-quickapps-cms.md

 Example
 -------

-If you want to translte QuickApps CMS to `Albanian` you must create and translate the folowwing file:
+If you want to translte QuickApps CMS to `Albanian` you must create and translate the folowing file:

     |- Locale/
       |- alb/